AArnott/cloudbuild-task/CONTRIBUTING.md

 Do **not** use `npm` to install packages.
 This repo is incompatible with npm.

-## Editing

-Because we use Yarn 2 and don't use `node_modules` any more, [the TypeScript language service has to be configured](https://next.yarnpkg.com/advanced/editor-sdks#vscode) to work properly in this mode.
-To configure *your* VS Code IDE's language service to work in this repo, complete these steps:

-1. Open any .ts file in this repo.
-1. Press Ctrl+Shift+P
-1. Choose "Select TypeScript Version"
-1. Pick "Use Workspace Version"

 ## Build

 Any individual project/package can be transpiled from TypeScript to Javascript by running `yarn run build` from that project directory.